 COVID-19 Tracker Reporting

-Updated on September 16, 2021.
-The active cases will be updated on a weekly basis (Thursdays) based on positive cases identified through testing of unvaccinated individuals and self-reporting of positive cases to Student Health & Counseling Services and W&J College Human Resources.
+Updated on November 24 2021.
+The active cases will be updated on a weekly basis based on positive cases identified through testing of unvaccinated individuals and self-reporting of positive cases to Student Health & Counseling Services and W&J College Human Resources.
 As a reminder, any student that tests positive will be provided with daily assistance while in isolation for 10 days.
 Any employee testing positive will notify W&J Human Resources and remain at their home locations.

 With the dramatic rise in COVID-19 and its Delta Variant, W&J College will be reinstating its reporting of new active COVID-19 cases on campus beginning the week of August 30.
 The reporting of new active cases will be based in weekly testing of unvaccinated students and employees (average of 17% of our population), and the self reporting of positive test results from vaccinated individuals with a breakthrough case of COVID-19.
 Vaccinated students who are experiencing symptoms will work with the Student Health & Counseling Services for testing.
 Any residential student who tests positive are provided with daily assistance while in isolation.
 Any employee testing positive will notify W&J College Human Resources and remain at their home locations for a 10-day time period as recommended by the CDC.